Shimon42/Cube3D/README.md

 		Changes
 	————————————————————————————————————
 	- Everything is good, Netwhat is Sh*t
+	- Fixed bad arguments number and map not found errors
 	- No Leaks
 	- Tested on Mac OSX 10.14.4
 	- Tested on xUbuntu 18.04.4